abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

 ### Install nfs-subdir-external-provisioner

 !!! note
-    If you want more information about `nfs-subdir-external-provisioner` please visit [this page](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner)
+    For more information about `nfs-subdir-external-provisioner`, refer to [this page](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner).

 First, install a provisioner in your cluster.
 This example uses `nfs-subdir-external-provisioner` for its dynamic subdirectory creation capability.